dylanpieper/chatalot/README.md

 ### Automatic Retry

-Automatically retry failed requests with exponential backoff, which acts as a wide guardrail against temporary API errors. `ellmer` uses `httr2` to act as a narrow guardrail against specific API errors and limits with most chat provider functions defaulting to retry one time.
+Automatically retry failed requests with exponential backoff, which is useful to allow batch processing to persist for transient errors such as request timeout and exceeding the rate limit.

-Be aware that this retry is a brute force approach, and as long as all other validation passes, the retry will persist.
-However, it will stop if it detects an authorization or API key issue.

 ``` r
 batch <- chat$batch(